Tribunal members

 Stephen Shaw KC

-Stephen Shaw KC was called to the bar of Northern Ireland in 1980 and became a QC in 2001.
+Stephen Shaw KC was called to the bar of Northern Ireland in 1980 and took silk in 2001.
+He sits as a temporary High Court Judge in Belfast.
 He has specialised in commercial, chancery and public law.
-He has wide experience of strategic advice as well as litigation, arbitration and mediation.
-He has acted for banks, public companies and private business, as well as the Speaker of the Northern Ireland Assembly, local and central government.
-He also undertakes cases in the Lands Tribunal, rates appeals, rent reviews, arbitrations and planning appeals.
+He has wide experience of strategic advice as well as litigation, arbitration, and mediation.